VakhoNodadze/ProjectAccess/README.md

 Project is all done with custom components.
 No third library(bootstrap, material ui, antd e.g.) used!

+Should implement Context API to prevent prop drilling!

 - JSON  Held Content of the table.
 - Sorting on client side
 - Elastic Filtering of the table rows (via the search input)